Argentinos Juniors: Decline

-In 1985 Argentinos Juniors represented South America in the Intercontinental Cup against Juventus F.C. of Italy, the game ended in a 2–2 draw, but Argentinos lost in the penalty shootout.
+In 1985 Argentinos Juniors represented South America in the Intercontinental Cup against Juventus FC of Italy, the game ended in a 2–2 draw, but Argentinos lost in the penalty shootout.
 Argentinos went on to win another trophy in 1986.
 They won 1–0 in the Copa Interamericana against Defence Force of Trinidad and Tobago.

 Argentinos qualified for the 1986 Copa Libertadores, receiving a bye to the second round as holders, but was eliminated in the group of three, behind River Plate of Argentina who went on to win the tournament.

 1985–1986 saw the start of European-style seasons.
 Argentinos performed well, finishing in the top half of the table for most of the rest of the 1980s and never fearing relegation, although Argentinos also never really challenged as title contender.
 By 1988 the majority of the Libertadores champions had gone and Argentinos were a vastly different team.

 On 20 November 1988 the club set a world record for the longest penalty shootout, which occurred in a league match against Racing Club, the shootout finished 20–19 to Argentinos after 44 penalties were taken.
 The rules of the time granted an extra point for the winner on penalties after a drawn match.

 1990 saw the introduction of the Apertura and Clausura system in Argentina, Argentinos enjoyed a number of decent finishes, although the team finished 19th in Apertura 1992 and was saved from relegation by the points averaging system.